Please use the menu below to navigate to any article section:

 I can understand why auctions are an emotional and exciting event.

-Even after bidding at hundreds and hundreds of auctions I must admit I still get that surge of adrenaline every time I bid.
+Even after bidding at hundreds of auctions, I must admit I still get that surge of adrenaline every time I bid.

-Or the heartbreak of falling in love with a property just to be outbid by someone with deeper pockets.
+Or the heartbreak many investors feel when falling in love with a property just to be outbid by someone with deeper pockets.

-But if you avoid properties that are up for sale at auction, you’re going to miss out on a lot of good buying opportunities as usually the best properties are offered for sale by auction, particularly in Melbourne and Sydney.
+But if you avoid properties that are up for sale at auction, you’re going to miss out on a lot of good buying opportunities as usually the best properties are offered for sale by auction.

-Currently, the team at Metropole buy many properties for the client at auction.
+Currently, in our surging property markets, the team at Metropole buys many properties at auction for our clients.

 I like auctions: